-According to this study by the Institute for Chronic Disease published in Veterinary World, the contemporary canine diet that is primarily a kibbled meal based diet, results in “an accumulation of AGEs [advanced glycation end products] and progressive metaflammation that is linked with many cancers [and chronic disease] in dogs.”
+According to this study by the Institute for Chronic Disease published in Veterinary World, the contemporary canine diet which is primarily a kibbled meal-based diet, results in “an accumulation of AGEs [advanced glycation end products] and progressive metaflammation that is linked with many cancers [and chronic disease] in dogs.”

 But let’s set that aside for a minute so we can better understand the nutritional requirements for dogs according to the experts.